-How do you notify us of a Death in Service?
+How do I tell you about a death in service?

-You should let us know about a death in service on the PEN007B form.
-Please make sure you include as much detail as possible and provide us with the original death certificate if it is available.
+You must tell us about a death in service on the PEN007B form.
+Please include as much information as possible.
+We also need to see the original death certificate, if available.

 As the administering authority, we make the final decision about who to pay the death grant to.
-But, we will take the wishes of the employee into account.
+But, we take the wishes of the member into account.

-Where the death grant is higher than £5,000 and payment is to be made to the estate, either a Grant of Probate, Will or Letters of Administration will be required.
+Where the death grant is higher than £5,000 and payment is to the estate, either a grant of probate, will or letters of administration will be needed.

-If there is a surviving spouse, civil partner or cohabiting partner, benefits will be payable upon receipt of appropriate certificates.
-If there are eligible children, a children’s pensions will also be payable.
+If there’s a surviving spouse, civil partner or cohabiting partner, benefits will be due when we receive the requested certificates.
+If there are eligible children, a children’s pensions will also be due.